next-boost/next-boost/README.md

 ## Features

-- In-place replacement for Next.js's production mode: `next start`
+- Drop-in replacement for Next.js's production mode: `next start`
 - Greatly reducing the server TTFB (time-to-first-byte)
 - By using [hybird-disk-cache](https://github.com/rjyo/hybrid-disk-cache) based on SQLite3 and the file system, `next-boost` has
     - no memory capacity limit, and works great on cheap VPSs